rsms/gitblog/docs/plugins.md

 - Adding support for a new input format (i.e. markdown or similar)

 - Building custom indices (i.e. popular comments)

+### Request

+Plugins registered in this context are loaded for every public request to the blog interface.
+Please keep in mind the performance penelty introduced by PHP `require` which is used under the hood.

+Examples:

+- Modifying behaviour based on who is visiting the site (i.e. alternate interface for mobile users)

+> **Not yet implemented.** This execution context has not yet been fully implemented but will be available in a future version.

 ### Hook